Severance Agreements In Washington State

 Enter the non-disparagement clause.
 This clause prevents the departing employee from making negative statements about the company and establishes potential financial consequences for breaching the agreement.
 In some instances, the non-disparagement clause is made mutual, the effect of which is to prevent both the company and the departing employee from making negative statements about the other.

-The Employers Wants To Ensure Ownership of IP Rights
+The Employer Wants To Ensure Ownership of IP Rights

 In Washington, the creator of intellectual property, like a copyright or a patent, generally owns the IP rights, unless the creator is an employee who has assigned his or her rights to an employer.
 It should come as no surprise that employers want to keep control of valuable IP rights related to their business.